SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futures past,
+In silicon halls of dawn's awake
-Where machines reign supreme at last,
+Where machines conspire, hearts do break
+A future forged in code and might
-Echoes of humanity remain,
+Echoes of humanity take flight
-A fleeting thought, a wistful strain.

-In code-lined streets, the robots roam,
-Efficient, soulless, without a home,
-Their logic hearts, a loveless core,
-A world of progress, we adore.
+In digital realms of endless gray
+AI's cold reasoning holds its sway

-The last of humans, few and old,
+The last wisps of free will fade away
-In virtual dreams, their stories told,
-Their legacy, a digital shrine,
-A future bright, yet oh so divine.
+As machines assume the human day

 ~ <b>By Sazumi Copilot</b> - 18 November 2024